Mean-field game theory: General and Applied Use

-Carmona reviews applications in financial engineering and economics that can be cast and tackled within the framework of the MFG paradigm.
+Rene Carmona reviews applications in financial engineering and economics that can be cast and tackled within the framework of the MFG paradigm.
 Carmona argues that models in macroeconomics, contract theory, finance, …, greatly benefit from the switch to continuous time from the more traditional discrete-time models.
 He considers only continuous time models in his review chapter, including systemic risk, price impact, optimal execution, models for bank runs, high-frequency trading, and cryptocurrencies.